djeada/Backend-Engineers-Guide/notes/06_data_processing/03_batch_processing.md

                           (Accumulation over time)
 ```

-In this diagram:
+Key components of this diagram:

-- Batch Input represents the input data or jobs that are batched together.
+- **Batch Input**: This represents the accumulated data or jobs that are grouped together for processing.
+Data sources can include databases, file systems, or other data streams.

-- Batch Processing is the system or application that processes these batched jobs.
+- **Data Storage**: Before processing, data is stored in a repository, like a distributed file system (e.g., HDFS in Hadoop).
+This storage acts as a holding area for the data to be processed.

+- **Batch Processing System**: Here, the batched data is processed.
+This involves executing a series of jobs or tasks on the data.
+In the context of Hadoop, this is typically where MapReduce jobs run.

-- Job 1, Job 2, Job 3, Job 4 represent individual jobs within the batch.
-These are processed in sequence (e.g., Job 1 is completed before Job 2 starts).
+  - **Job Sequence (Job 1, Job 2, etc.)**: Represents the individual tasks or jobs within the batch.
+These jobs are often processed in a sequential order, where each job is dependent on the completion of the previous one.

-- Batch Output represents the output data after all jobs have been processed.
+- **Batch Output**: The final outcome of the batch processing.
+This is the processed data, which could be used for analysis, reporting, or as input for further processing stages.

 ### MapReduce